Best Times to Spot Turtles, Dolphins, and More While Snorkeling

 General Timing Tips for Any Marine Life

-- Tides matter - Incoming tides bring nutrient-rich water and predators.
+1. Tides matter — Incoming tides bring nutrient-rich water and predators.
 Plan your snorkel around a rising tide for the most activity.

-- Water temperature - Many species are more active in warmer water (76-82°F / 24-28°C).
-If the water is too cold, fish and turtles may be sluggish.
+2. Water temperature — Many species are more active in warmer water (76–82°F / 24–28°C).
+Cold water makes fish and turtles sluggish.

-- Weather - Overcast mornings can be excellent for spotting rays and turtles, as they feel less exposed.
+3. Weather — Overcast mornings can be excellent for spotting rays and turtles, as they feel less exposed.
 Avoid windy days, which stir up sediment and reduce visibility.

-- Local knowledge - Talk to lifeguards, dive shops, or local snorkel guides.
-They know the micro-patterns-like which beach has a resident turtle at 7:30 AM sharp.
+4. Local knowledge — Talk to lifeguards, dive shops, or local snorkel guides.
+They know the micro-patterns—like which beach has a resident turtle at 7:30 AM sharp.

 A Word on Safety and Responsibility

-No matter when you go, always prioritize safety.
+No matter when you go, prioritize safety.
 Snorkeling is not a benign, low-risk activity.
 Before entering the water:

-- Check your gear - Ensure your Seaview 180 mask fits snugly and the snorkel is clear.
-The mask is designed for surface snorkeling only-not for diving or prolonged submersion.
+• Check your gear — Ensure your Seaview 180 mask fits snugly and the snorkel is clear.
+The mask is designed for surface snorkeling only—not for diving or prolonged submersion.

-- Know your limits - If you feel shortness of breath, fatigue, or dizziness, remove your mask, float on your back, and exit the water immediately.
+• Know your limits — If you feel shortness of breath, fatigue, or dizziness, remove your mask, float on your back, and exit the water immediately.

-- Buddy up - Swim with a partner and stay where you can touch the bottom comfortably, especially in unfamiliar areas.
+• Buddy up — Swim with a partner and stay where you can touch the bottom comfortably, especially in unfamiliar areas.

-- Respect marine life - Never touch, chase, or harass animals.
+• Respect marine life — Never touch, chase, or harass animals.
 Observe from a distance and let them behave naturally.

 Final Thoughts

-The best time to see marine life is the time that aligns with their schedule
+The best time to see marine life is the time that aligns with their schedule.